Mawdac/github-actions-sandbox/readme.md

 This repo automatically creates new versions based on the label of the PR that is merged.
 It follows semantic versioning as described here: https://semver.org/

+this is a readme update for labeler testing